Category

 Pro Tip: Check out our blog on running a fire drill for more tips on evacuation training.

 Additionally, identified leaders and coordinators need to practice their assigned responsibilities, such as helping a disabled colleague or guiding evacuating people along escape routes.
-This practice helps them get used to handling an independent task in the midst of an emergency.
+This practice helps them get used to handling an independent task during an emergency.

 Finally, if you have specialized equipment unfamiliar to your people, such as respirators or fire escape ladders, organize sessions for everyone to get hands-on experience so they know how to use them during a critical scenario.
 Likewise, you can train for scenarios that may call for a different response.